fanout/js-eventstream/README.md

 ## To use in Next.js:

+Next.js's development server continuously monitors and rebuilds files.
+Each time this happens, your singleton instance of ConnectEventStream will be recreated and previous instances will become unreachable.

+To keep the singleton accessible, use the `getConnectEventStreamSingleton` function exported from this package.
+This function takes an object as an argument, and this is the same object that you would pass to the constructor of `ConnectEventStream`.

 ### Add Routes

 Add API routes to your to Next.js application in the standard way, to handle requests to serve